cdraz/redux-weekend-peer-review/README.md

 Could potentially use less reducers -- could have one object with a property for each score in a single reducer.

+I would encourage you to add more CSS styling to make the page more readable and less cluttered.

 Great idea using the selectors for the scores!!
 I also liked that you converted your scores to numbers before dispatching rather than later down the road.

 ---
 | General Items | Complete? |